Using felt to make Christmas tree ornaments is a great idea. It’s a simple material to work with and very affordable.

 Download and print the ornament patterns.
 Cut out the 6 shapes.
 Choose one shape, here I used the bell, and pin it on the felt fabric.

-Repeat to cut 10 identical shapes.
 The number of layers to make an ornament will depend on the thickness of the felt you are working with.
-The felt I use was quite thin so 10 layers work great.

 You can try with fewer or more layers, to achieve a nice finish.

-Cut a piece of ribbon or leather cord.
 Fold it in two and pin it in the center of one piece of felt.
 Hand stitch the ribbon in place.
 Make a loop big enough to easily hang the ornament on the tree.

 The bell ornament is slightly different from the other as the ribbon is longer and the ends come out from several inches at the bottom of the bell.
 The extra length will allow you to slide a bead to complete the bell.

-For the other ornaments designs, you can cut a smaller piece of ribbon.
 Fold it in two and pin it on the upper part of the ornament.
-If you have any doubt, you can watch the video, I show you how.
+If you have any doubt, you can watch the video tutorial, I show you in details.

-Once the ribbon is stitched on one felt piece.
-Take a second piece of felt.
-Fold the ornament pattern following the dotted line.
-Place it folded on the felt and trace a line.
+Fold the paper ornament pattern in it center following the dotted line.
+Place it folded on the felt shape and trace a vertical line in the center.

 I choose to fold the pattern, instead of cutting it in the middle, so I can use it again to make several other ornaments with the same shape.

-Take the felt piece with the ribbon, place 4 other pieces under, and 5 above.
-The felt piece with the line must be on top.
+So place 4 shapes under, and 5 above.
+The felt piece with the line must be on top, so you can follow it to make a straight stitch line.

 Watch that all the pieces are well aligned and clip them together, I didn’t have sewing clips large enough to hold all the felt layers so I used paper clips.
-It works ok, even if the thread remains tangled in the clip sometimes…nothing bad, just a little annoying.

 This step is only for the bell-shaped ornament: Pass a bead through the ribbon, hold it with a knot, and cut the extra ribbon length.